yukoba/nd4j/benchmarking.md

 ---
 {% include JB/setup %}

 ND4J can measure and display how long various operations take on any given machine.
+The [nd4j-benchmark project](https://github.com/deeplearning4j/nd4j-benchmark) on Github is dedicated to running those benchmarks.

 ## Tutorial